 See also this note on transliteration and this map of China during the Han period.

 The San Chiao; China's three traditions (Powerpoint Handout on the My.Westminster page) and See this website for Classical Chinese Scriptures: Daoism.

 Wed.
-10/16 - Further Discussion of Buddhism and preparation for the quiz.
-Novak chapter Five
+10/15 - Further Discussion of Chinese Religions and research and preparation for the second essay exam.